Robin van Roosmalen: Final Fight Championship

 In February 2016, Van Roosmalen made his professional mixed martial arts debut for Final Fight Championship.
 He made his debut against Theo Michailidis at FFC 22, and he won the fight via second round knockout.
 His next bout came on 11 March 2017 at FFC 28 against Risto Dimitrov, and he was victorious via first round technical knockout.
-On 13 December 2018, Van Roosmalen announced that he would transitioning from kickboxing to MMA full-time.
+On 13 December 2018, Van Roosmalen announced that he would be transitioning from kickboxing to MMA full-time.

 Bellator MMA

 On 28 May 2019, Bellator MMA president Scott Coker announced via Twitter that he signed Van Roosmalen to a multi-fight contract.
 Van Roosmalen was expected to make his promotional debut in a featherweight bout against Cris Lencioni at Bellator 232 on 26 October 2019.
 However, Van Roosmalen missed the featherweight limit by nine pounds and the bout was cancelled, with the athletic commission stating Van Roosmalen must compete at Lightweight from now on.

+In September 2020, Van Roosmalen was scheduled to make his Bellator debut against Nauzet Trujillo at Bellator Europe 9 in Milan on 3 October.
+The bout was cancelled after he tested positive for COVID-19.

 Personal life

-On 13 January 2021, Van Roosmalen and his younger sister were involved in a car accident in their home country of the Netherlands.
-Robin was hospitalized with numerous injuries and his sister was pronounced dead as a result of the injuries she suffered.
-No further details on Van Roosmalen's physical condition have been revealed to the public.
+On 13 January 2021, Van Roosmalen and his younger sister were involved in a car accident in the Netherlands.
+Van Roosmalen was hospitalized with serious injuries and his sister died in the crash.
+In October 2021, he said that he was still undergoing physical and mental rehabilitation and hoped to return to combat sports.
+In January 2023, Omroep Brabant reported that he had undergone four operations and would not be able to return to top-level kickboxing.